stevesinchak/ha-weatherlink-live/README.md

 1. If you have HACS ([Home Assistant Community Store](https://www.hacs.xyz/)) installed on your Home Assistant server, you can add this repo as a Custom Repository.
 Simply click on the three dots in the top right of the Home Assistant Community Store page, and select `Custom repositories`.

-2. Copy and paste in the URL of this repository `https://github.com/stevesinchak/ha-weatherlink-live` and set the Type to Integration and hit Add.
+2. Copy and paste in the URL of this repository `https://github.com/stevesinchak/ha-weatherlink-live` and set the Type to `Integration` and hit Add.

-3. Then just search for Davis WeatherLink LIve and click on the listing.
+3. Then just search for `Davis WeatherLink Live` and click on the listing.
 Scroll down and hit Download to install.

-Reboot your Home Assitant server and you are ready to configure.
+4.Reboot your Home Assistant server and you are ready to configure.

 ## Configuration